Men- Have you wanted to lose inches, but have been turned-off by traditional liposuction?

 How long will it take to see results?
 You will see a noticeable difference in your body very soon after the surgery.
 However, improvement will become even more apparent after about 3 weeks when the swelling has gone down.
 After approximately 3 months, all of the swelling should be gone and the final contour will be apparent.

 What should I do if I’m interested in learning more about ultrasound-assisted liposuction?
-Schedule a complimentary consultation with Dr. Jenks, during which time all of your questions will be answered and it will be determined if you are a candidate for UAL.
+Schedule a complimentary consultation with Dr. Jenks or Dr. Bode, during which time all of your questions will be answered and it will be determined if you are a candidate for UAL.

 Schedule your FREE consultation!